-Patients and referring physicians around the world have turned to POSO since 1997.
+Patients and referring physicians around the world have turned to OSO since 1997.

-Affiliates of the Partners HealthCare system include Harvard Medical School teaching hospitals.
+Affiliates of the Mass General Brigham system include Harvard Medical School teaching hospitals.

 We assign a dedicated case coordinator to each organization that contracts with us, ensuring superior service and support.